ankitlehra/PowerBI-Credit-Risk-Analysis/README.md

 ## Files in this repository:
 1. `credit_risk_dashboard.pbix` - The Power BI project file.
+2. 'Customer-Churn-Records.csv' - The dataset file in CSV format.
-2. Screenshot images of the dashboard and visualizations.
+3. Screenshot images of the dashboard and visualizations.

 ## How to use:
 - Download the `.pbix` file.